Skip to main content

 • Application filed with the PSCW on May 13, 2024.

-• The 20 MW of solar capacity are expected to generate enough energy to power about 6,000 households.
+• The 20 MW of solar capacity is expected to generate enough energy to power about 6,000 households.

 • The 40 MW of four-hour battery storage would provide electricity during times when energy demand is greatest and solar and/or wind is insufficient to meet all customer needs.

-• If approved, construction could begin in 2025 and both the solar array and battery storage systems could begin serving customers by late 2026.
+• If approved, construction could begin in 2025; the solar array could begin serving customers by late 2026, and the battery storage system could be operational in 2027.

 *Proposed for regulatory approval.